Loewe1000/Typst-Schule/arbeitsblatt/0.1.6/arbeitsblatt.typ

 /// - class (string): Desired class ex.
 IF-11.
 /// - paper (string): Page size.
 /// - print (boolean): Difffernt margins for printing.
+/// - equal-margins (boolean): A document for used in printing but not intended for attaching in a physical folder
 /// - font-size (length): Document font size.
 /// - title-font-size (length): title font size.
 /// - landscape (boolean): Page orientation.